Recipe Cooked, Photographed and Written by Praveena

 She loves this pickle to such an extent that, she used to leave all other dishes aside and prefer to eat it.
 Exceptionally, the day when its freshly made. 🙂

-I generally make tomato pickle with the normal tomatoes.
-But, this time I had to try this pickle with these tiny little cherry tomatoes.
-One sunday, my husband brought a kilo of these little red ones.
+One Sunday, my husband brought a kilo of these little red ones.
 I felt, I can’t use so many for salads or in kids lunches nor can I store for long.
 So I thought, why not, try making pickle that can be stored for couple of months.

-The next day (monday) when he was back home from office, he was surprised to see these cute jars of tomato pickle.
+The next day (Monday) when he was back home from office, he was surprised to see these cute jars of tomato pickle.
 He would definitely be…since I served this spicy pickle with hot rice, and a spoonful of homemade ghee, just as shown in the pic below.

 This is an instant pickle but on the other side can be stored in the refrigerator for couple of months.
 Yet shall stay fresh.